vmadd03/embedded-cassandra/README.md

 # embedded-cassandra

-Goal
-	1. Spring Boot app with a rest endpoint to connect to real cassandra instance.
-	2. Spring Boot component tests to connect to an embedded cassandra (These can be integrated and run as part of our CI)
+Goal(s): Spring Boot app with a rest endpoint to connect to real cassandra instance.
+Spring Boot component tests to connect to an embedded cassandra (These can be integrated and run as part of our CI)

 1. Create a standalong spring boot maven project using SPRING INITIALIZR at https://start.spring.io/
 2. Add all the spring boot dependencies required.
 Critical ones are listed below